evadcmd/bot/README.md

 # bot
-an MRKL implementation using goofier
+an MRKL implementation using gofiber

 ## how to add swagger